GorML/Neural-Network-Zoo/README.md

 ## Neural Network Model Zoo

-### :question: Purpose is to create easy-to-read [arXiv](https://arxiv.org/) implementations of major neural network architectures in:
+### :question: Purpose is to create easy-to-read [arXiv](https://arxiv.org/) implementations of major neural network models in:

 :dragon: PyTorch

 :eagle: Swift for Tensorflow

-### :dart: Goal is to assemble a model zoo of neural networks in the fields of:
+### :dart: Goal is to assemble a bank of neural network architectures in the fields of:

 :eyes: Computer Vision